holdfarm/Docs/index.md

 ## Key Aspects :

- 1. 3% of Hold is burned on every transaction.
+ 1. 3% of HOLD is burned on every transaction.

  2. Supply increases by 12.96 HOLD.